 The Completion date is the date that you have legal ownership of the home.
 This is the day that sale proceeds are exchanged and the title of the property is transferred to the buyer.
 In contrast, the possession date is the date that you move in.
 Typically, developers ensure that the possession date occurs at least 1 day after the completion date.

 What is the Deficiency Walk-Through?

 Prior to completion, you should receive a “Notice of Completion Date” from the developer’s agent.
 This is usually 10 days prior to completion but timing can vary.
 You have the right to do a walkthrough of the home prior to completion.
-A walk-through can only occur if construction is complete and the city issues an occupancy permit to the developer.
+A walk-through is usually done when developers feel that they have completed construction but developers may decide to show with a known list of exceptions.
 Most developers schedule the dates of walkthrough over the course of several weeks, but don’t be surprised if your walkthrough is 1 or 2 days before completion.
 The developer will have either a customer service representative or one of their agents or both come along.
 After the walk-through they will present you with a deficiency list for you to acknowledge.
 We recommend that you bring your realtor along to review the list with you prior to signing the deficiency list.